Linerly/Linerly/README.md

 ### Hello there! 👋
-Welcome to my profile, I guess, have a look at my repositories.
+Welcome to my profile, I guess, take a look at my repositories.

 I also made my own website which you can visit by [clicking here](https://linerly.github.io/). 🌐